tobiaskortus/covid19-search/README.md

 </p>

 ## Description
-The opening literature research is a fundamental part of scientific work which takes oftain a substential ammount of time.
+The opening literature research is a fundamental part of scientific work which takes often a substential ammount of time.
 This problem is  further reinforced by the continuously increasing volume of scientific publications [1].
 The goal of this work is the development of the basis for an intelligent search engine with the aim of supporting scientific literature research on the topic of COVID-19, providing the user additional information on the topic and the surroundings of the users individual research.

 ## Features